sumithskk/News-Topic-Classification-Using-Transformer-/README.md

 ###  Evaluate the model

-When we check the model perfomances from the training, both training and validation loss reduced with epochs.
+During training, we observed a consistent reduction in both training and validation loss across epochs, indicating that the model's performance improved over time.

 ![alt text](image-1.png)

 ![alt text](image-2.png)

-The accuracy got improved from 87% to 89% with five epochs and limited dataset.
+The model's accuracy demonstrated notable improvement, advancing from 87% to 89% over the course of five epochs despite the constraints of a limited dataset.